1,000+ Opportunities

 You are leaving wellsfargo. com and entering a website that Wells Fargo does not control.

-Based on current listing details, eligibility includes: Qualified public charities under 501(c)(3) whose programs benefit senior adults and promote health, independence, and social interaction.
+According to the current listing, eligibility includes: Qualified public charities under 501(c)(3) whose programs benefit senior adults and promote health, independence, and social interaction.
 Operating in Northern California.
 No grants to individuals.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.